Package 'nonprobsvy'

 • Type of method for start points for model fitting taking the following values

-• if zero then start is a vector of zeros.
+• if zero then start is a vector of zeros (default for all methods).

 nleqslv_method